-1. Petitioner contends using "more likely than not" as the prima facie case standard "undermines the whole meaning of prima facie case, which is to make a preliminary showing, and to impose a burden less demanding than actually proving the merits of the underlying case."
-PBOM 16.
-The assertion is circular and presupposes that establishing a barely logical inference without regard to its persuasive force satisfies the Batson prima facie case requirement.
-As shown above, it does not.
-Indeed, showing a barely logical inference does not satisfy any prima facie case requirement that, like Batson's, involves a shifting burden of production.
-Nor can it be said that the "more likely than not" standard "undermines the whole meaning of prima facie case" considering that using that term to mean a showing that is sufficiently persuasive that it entitles the party to victory absent rebuttal has been common since the time of Justice Story.
+1. a.
+Petitioner contends using a "more likely than not" prima facie case standard "undermines the whole meaning of prima facie case, which is to make a preliminary showing."
+PBOM 15.
+The assertion is circular and presupposes a barely logical inference regardless of its persuasive force satisfies the Batson prima facie case requirement.
+As shown above, a barely logical inference does not satisfy any prima facie case requirement that, like Batson's, involves a shifting burden of production.

+Nor does the preponderance standard "undermine[] the whole meaning of prima facie case."
+Since Justice Story's time, the term has been employed to mean a showing sufficiently persuasive that it entitles the party to victory absent rebuttal.
 Kelly, 31 U.S. (6 Pet.) at 632.